cpfaff/mspm/README.md

    Information about the datasets in your project.
 You can use the function `collect_csv_metadata()` to collect information about your datasets.
-It will place two files (variables and categories) in here in csv format that you can complement with metadata.
+It will place two files (variables and categories) in here in CSV format that you can complement with metadata.
 In case you have to change something in the data you can call it again and it will update your metadata preserving what you already described (you can use the alias: `update_csv_metadata()`